apollographql/react-apollo/README.md

 export default CategoryWithData;
 ```

-Note that `watchQuery` takes the same arguments as [`ApolloClient#watchQuery`](http://docs.apollostack.com/apollo-client/index.html#watchQuery).
+Each key on the object returned by mapQueriesToProps should be made up of the same possible arguments as [`ApolloClient#watchQuery`](http://docs.apollostack.com/apollo-client/index.html#watchQuery).
 In this case, the `Category` component will get a prop called `category`, which has the following keys:

 ```js
 {